+CoB-S-S-CoM+2 H2+Fdox⇌HS-CoB+HS-CoM+2 H++Fdred (1)

+CoB-S-S-CoM+H2⇌HS-CoB+HS-CoM (2)

-Taking this analysis one step further, we used our reconstruction to probe into acetate assimilation, a pathway in M. maripaludis that can enhance growth but cannot replace H2 and CO2 as an energy source (60).
-This is in contrast to multiple methylotrophic methanogens such as Methanosarcina barkeri that can subsist using solely the aceticlastic pathway (61).
-It is unknown why M. maripaludis cannot be grown on acetate alone, and our reconstruction did not reveal any strictly stoichiometric obstacle to growth.
+Taking this analysis one step further, we used our reconstruction to probe acetate assimilation, a pathway in M. maripaludis that can enhance growth but cannot replace H2 and CO2 as an energy source (60).
+This contrasts the situation in methylotrophic methanogens such as Methanosarcina barkeri that can subsist using solely the aceticlastic pathway (61).
+It is unknown why M. maripaludis cannot grow on acetate alone, and our reconstruction did not reveal any strictly stoichiometric obstacle to growth.
 However, much like the pathway in M. barkeri, an aceticlastic pathway in M. maripaludis would require energy-converting hydrogenases (Eha and Ehb) to produce H2 using reduced ferredoxin, pumping out sodium ions, and thrusting this reaction into a central stoichiometric role rather than an anaplerotic one.
-As shown in Figure 4, when we simulated our model and allowed Eha/Ehb unlimited flux, we could predict aceticlastic growth with Eha/Ehb oxidizing approximately two moles of ferredoxin per methane produced.
+As shown in Figure 4, when we simulated our model and allowed Eha/Ehb unlimited flux, we could predict aceticlastic growth with Eha/Ehb oxidizing approximately two moles of ferredoxin per mol of methane produced.
 We then constrained our model to enforce a solely anaplerotic or biosynthetic role of energy-converting hydrogenase by limiting flux through the Eha/Ehb reaction to 10% that of methane secretion rate.
 Doing so prevented our model from predicting growth from acetate alone, but did not restrict hydrogenotrophic growth or supplementary acetate uptake.
 This simulation supports the hypothesis that M. maripaludis cannot achieve aceticlastic growth because Eha or Ehb cannot assume a central role in methanogenesis.
 In keeping with these results, we have restricted flux through Eha/Ehb in our model to ≤ 10% of methane secretion as a default constraint.

-Interestingly, there is evidence that M. maripaludis uses multiple forms of ferredoxin as electron carriers and may link certain steps, particularly those involved in electron bifurcation, reduction of CO2 to formylmethanofuran, and certain biosynthetic reactions, using specific ferredoxins (62).
+Interestingly, there is evidence that M. maripaludis uses multiple forms of ferredoxin as electron carriers and may require discrete ferredoxins for certain reactions, such as electron bifurcation, reduction of CO2 to formylmethanofuran, and some biosynthetic reactions (62).
 Presently, the full extent of this phenomenon is not well understood and requires more experimental investigation.
 However, in an effort to represent ferredoxin specificity in our model, we have included a function (see Supplemental Materials) that replaces promiscuous ferredoxins with two types of specific ferredoxins.
 One type is used for the Eha hydrogenase, Hdr, and formylmethanfuran dehydrogenase (Fwd) and the other type for Ehb hydrogenase and biosynthetic carboxylating oxidoreductases, as suggested by {Whitman ref}.
 Using this function tightens the coupling between the aforementioned reactions by restricting each set to one pool of electron carriers and allows us to predict how ferredoxin specificity could change possible model flux distributions.
-In wild type simulations, this change has minimal effects on predicted growth yields and fluxes but could have notable impact on gene knockout predictions, particularly those involving reactions that utilize ferredoxin.
+In simulations of wild type cells, this change has minimal effects on predicted growth yields and fluxes; however, it could have notable impact on gene knockout predictions, particularly those involving reactions that utilize ferredoxin.
 Moreover, electron movement through different ferredoxin species could have important implications for hypothesizing strain designs, thus including multiple ferredoxins could be vital for effective metabolic engineering.

 Other Biochemistry Improvements